medimarket.com logo

 Passive training – wearing

-Carry out your daily activities while wearing the balls — up to 1 hour a day.
-Your pelvic floor muscles will involuntarily work to hold the balls in place.
-This provides continuous, low-intensity training.
+Carry on with your daily activities while wearing the balls — up to 1 hour per day.
+Your pelvic floor muscles will work involuntarily to keep the balls in place.
+This is continuous, low‑intensity training.

 3